aranya-project/aranya-core/crates/policy-ifgen/tests/data/ttc.md

 Operators operator and control individal satellites.
 They are only allowed to:

-- Create APS channels with individual satellites as specified by Admins.
+- Create AFC channels with individual satellites as specified by Admins.

 ### Satellite

 Satellites are individual satellites.
 They are only allowed to:

-- Create APS channels with Operators as specified by Admins.
+- Create AFC channels with Operators as specified by Admins.

 ```policy